hypertidy/PROJ/README.md

 documentation](https://proj.org/development/reference/functions.html#c.proj_create).

 ## Things to be aware of

+Note that for PROJ5 (and lower) this package is non-functional (can use proj4).
+The testing here on Travis ensures that the package installs successfully for various versions of PROJ, although underlying functionality is disabled for 4 and 5 (and for no PROJ).

   - Input can be a data frame or a matrix, but internally input is assumed to be x, y, z, *and time*.
 So the output is always a